Recreation & Leisure

 Websites for gamers who are blind...

-Audio Game Hub is a set of 11 experimental arcade videogames that use audio as their primary interface, making them accessible for both sighted and non-sighted users.
+Audio Game Hub is a set of 13 arcade games that use audio as their primary interface, making them accessible for both sighted and non-sighted users.